c3lang/c3-web/src/content/docs/Language Overview/types.md

 }
 ```

+### Bitstructs with overlapping fields

 Bitstructs can be made to have overlapping bit fields.
-This is useful when modelling
+This is useful when modeling
 a layout which has multiple different layouts depending on flag bits:

 ```c3